 There was a time when I wasn’t sure if I would ever find love again.
 I am so blessed to have found a great man who brings out the best in me and is willing to help me heal from the things in my past.

 When I met him, he was a pastor in the United Methodist Church.
 He was very supportive of my faith, and we joked that we were Metho-Mormons.
 The truth is that we were both struggling with the religious environments that we were in.
 I’ve talked before about some of my struggles (and will open up more about them later).
 While I was going through my own trial of faith, he was fighting with toxic congregations and selective rule enforcement from church leadership.
 As we opened up to one another, we realized that neither one of us was particularly happy where we were – and the tide started turning.

 The Blessing of Hard Work

-In August of 2016, we started Pokemon Go STL.
+In August of 2016, we started an event company planning local Pokemon GO events.
 We weren’t exactly sure what we were doing, but we knew there was money to be made from the Pokemon Go trend, and we wanted in on it.
-We helped small businesses market to Pokemon Go players, posted Pokemon Go news on our snazzy website, and ended up hosting a free family friendly event with over 2000 people in attendance.
+We helped small businesses market to Pokemon Go players, posted Pokemon Go news on website, and ended up hosting a free family-friendly event with over 2000 people in attendance.
 Niantic, the makers of Pokemon Go, even donated hundreds of dollars worth of prizes!
-We both felt that Pokemon Go STL was the beginning of something larger, but we weren’t sure what exactly.
+We both felt that this was the beginning of something larger, but we weren’t sure what exactly.

 The Blessing of Education